jumphone/BEER/README.md

 # News:

+* June 2019 ( v0.0.5 ) Add a new parameter for selecting PCUSE.

 * June 2019 ( v0.0.4 ), "MBEER" is integrated into "BEER".
 Please directly use BEER to integrate multiple batches

 * June 2019, stop updating the BEER source code for Seurat2.
 New feature is only for Seurat3.